keithligh/Auto-Academic-Paper-RC1/LATEX_PREVIEW_SYSTEM.md

 ## 18. Honest Hacks & Known Limitations

-In the spirit of the "Lobotomized Owl," we document our brute-force solutions here.
-We do not pretend these are "parsers" or "architectures"; they are hacks that work.
+In the spirit of "Software Reality," we document our localized solutions here.
+We do not pretend these are "parsers"; they are specific compatibility bridges.

 ### 1. Parbox "Parser" is Relative-Only